cs444-defectives/nachos/README.md

 of traffic flow on the bridge only changes when the bridge is empty.
 That is, as long as cars continue to queue up on the side of the current flow traffic will continue in that direction (so cars on the other side have to wait indefinitely).

-If a car arrives while traffic is currently moving in its direction, but there is another car already waiting to cross in the opposite direction, the new arrival well have precedence over the waiting car.
+For this reason, if a car arrives while traffic is currently moving in its direction, but there is another car already waiting to cross in the opposite direction, the new arrival will cross *before* the car waiting on the other side.